FIT Athletics and Recreation

 - Co-ed Dance Company

 - Women's and Men's Tennis

 - Women’s Volleyball

-- Fitness classes The Athletics and Recreation Department sponsors a variety of drop-in fitness classes taught by certified instructors.
-Classes include body toning, core training, Pilates, yoga, and Zumba, and are available to the entire FIT community.
+- Fitness classes: The Athletics and Recreation Department sponsors a variety of free, drop-in fitness classes taught by certified instructors.
+Classes include Spin, Pilates, Yoga, Meditation, Boot Camp, Cardio Kick Boxing, Six Pack Attack, Hard Core, Zumba, Self Defense, HIIT and Run, Cardio Dance, and Cardio Express and are available to all FIT students.

-- Open gym Open gym hours during the week allow students, faculty, and staff to participate in team and individual sports such as basketball, dance, table tennis, tennis, and volleyball.
+- Open gym: Open gym hours during the week allow FIT students to participate in team and individual sports such as basketball, dance, table tennis, tennis, soccer, and volleyball.

-- Lari and Barbara Stanton Fitness Center The Lari and Barbara Stanton Fitness Center is located in the sub-basement of the Business and Liberal Arts Center and contains cardiovascular machines, free weights, and Nautilus and universal machines.
+- Lari and Barbara Stanton Fitness Center: The Lari and Barbara Stanton Fitness Center is located on the sub-basement level of the Dubinsky Student Center and is equipped with cardiovascular machines, various weight machines, Smith machine, and free weights.

-Clubs are organized each year as student interest dictates.
+Clubs and organizations re-register annually.
 The major-oriented clubs are open to all students regardless of major and extend the study of the various disciplines in an informal way through such activities as field trips, guest speakers, and meetings with alumni.

 - AATCC (American Association of Textile Chemists and Colorists)

 - AD @ FIT (Art and Copy Club)

 - Art Collective

 - ASN (Asian Student Network)

 - BSU (Black Student Union)